KalebGordon/group-4-final-project/README.md

 4) Maching Learning Model - still deciding which to do
     - Regression Model - predicting emissions next year for a country
         - Would it be interesting to do multiple?
-    - Unsupervised Learning - Finding clusters in the emission types
-        - Is there any geographical pattern that emerges from the clusters?
-    - Neural Network Model?

 5) Answered question - applying the models, what it means for the data/predictions